S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 ## Client Requests Processing of Video

-**Trigger:** Client requests that a video (which has been uploaded to the storage service) be processed.

-**Description:** This is the "happy path" for our system; a client requests that a video gets processed and it is successfully processed.
+**Trigger:** Client request received over RabbitMQ with a task ID.

+**Description:** This workflow describes how a video is processed within a single pod and process.
+It involves receiving a message over RabbitMQ with a task ID, pulling the necessary video file from the object store, transcoding it, and uploading the transcoded file back to the storage service.
+This describes the happy path.
+Error handling is discussed later.

 **Preconditions:**
 - The system is actively processing video transcoding tasks.
+- The video task details are available via RabbitMQ.
-- The video has been uploaded in the correct format (perhaps there will be multiple if time permits) to the storage service.
+- The necessary video file exists in the object store.

 **Basic Flow:**
-1. The uploaded video is split into segments based on the number of available nodes.
-2. The segments are distributed to the available nodes.
+1. Take message off of RabbitMQ containing the task ID.
+2. Retrieve task details from the database using the provided task ID.
-3. Nodes further divide the video based on the number of transcoder pods available and send the segments to them.
+3. Pull the necessary video file from the object store based on the task details.
+4. Log in the database that the video file has been pulled for transcoding.
-4. Transcoder pods process the segments into multiple resolutions and bitrates.
+5. Transcode the video file to desired resolutions and bitrates.
-5. The transcoded videos are sent to the uploader pod.
+6. Log in the database that the video has been transcoded.
+7. Upload the transcoded video file back to the storage service.
+8. Log in the database that the transcoded video has been uploaded.

+## Autoscaling Workflow

+**Description:** This workflow describes how the system dynamically scales based on the CPU utilization of worker nodes.

+**Preconditions:**
+- The system is actively processing video transcoding tasks.
-6. The uploader pod combines or zips them and uploads the final videos back to the storage service.
+- The video has been uploaded in the correct format to the storage service.
-7. The system tracks the status of all transcoding tasks, enabling error handling and providing progress updates to clients.

-**Autoscaling Element:**
+**Basic Flow:**
+1. Monitor the CPU utilization of all worker nodes.
+2. If the average CPU utilization is high:
-- As the number of users and volume of video uploads increase, the distributed system horizontally scales by adding more nodes to handle the workload.
+   - Spin up additional worker nodes to handle the increased workload.
-  If there are many items in the queue that need to be processed, new nodes will be spun up to process some of the work.
-- As the number of users and volume of video uploads decrease, the distributed system shuts down nodes that aren’t being utilized / are underutilized after they finish all work they are currently doing.
-- It's okay if the queue contains a diverse array of task sizes.
-Autoscaling mechanisms dynamically adjust the number of nodes based on utilization to ensure optimal resource allocation and performance.
+3. If the average CPU utilization is very low:
+   - Block underutilized nodes from receiving any more work and shut them down underutilized after they finish their current tasks.
+4. Continue monitoring and adjusting the number of worker nodes as needed.

 ## Container Failure: Transcoder